Read & Take Notes

-Reading scholarly literature for use in your writing is different than reading for content.
-Your goal is to quickly identify how the work relates to your research question or argument as well as how it relates to the other sources you found on the topic.
+Reading for your writing is different than reading for class.
+Your goal is to identify how the work relates to your research question or argument as well as how it relates to the other sources you found on the topic.

 Synthesis: combing the ideas of more than one source with your own ideas and analysis in writing.